How did Ménière's Disease get its name?

 Another less conservative treatment method involves surgery.
 Two categories of surgery are available.
 The goal of the first type is to relieve the pressure on the inner ear.
 Surgery to reduce pressure is not as widely used now as it was in the past due to questions about its long-term effectiveness.

 The goal of the second type of surgery is to block the movement of information from the affected ear to the brain.
 The process involves either destroying the inner ear so that the ear does not generate balance information to send to the brain, or destroying the vestibular nerve so that balance information is not transmitted to the brain.
+In either instance, physical therapy is useful to help the brain compensate from the loss of inner ear function due to surgery.

 It is difficult to predict how Ménière’s disease will affect a person’s future.
 Symptoms can disappear one day and never return.
 Or they might become so severe that they are disabling.